MicrosoftDocs/customer-voice/fp-docs/purchase.md

 ## Purchase Microsoft Forms Pro for users in an Office 365 tenant

-If your tenant does not have Dynamics 365 licenses that include Microsoft Forms Pro, follow these steps to purchase Microsoft Forms Pro:
+If your tenant does not have Dynamics 365 enterprise licenses that include Microsoft Forms Pro, follow these steps to purchase Microsoft Forms Pro:

 1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com/).